snorkel-ai/long-context-eval/README.md

 This is done through an LLM-driven task generation >> task validation >> task completion >> task evaluation pipeline.
 We strongly recommend manually verifying both the inputs (tasks) and outputs (scores).
 A more detailed description of the methodology is available [here](./docs/METHODOLOGY.md).

+We also propose a novel approach to mitigate the "lost-in-the-middle" approach using medoid voting.

+Read the full blog here: https://snorkel.ai/long-context-models-in-the-enterprise-benchmarks-and-beyond/

 <p align="center">
   <img src="images/framework.png" width=512px>